 You’ve created an awesome company with stellar products and services, but you’re failing to attract and retain customers… What gives?
-Chances are, you’re failing to make a great first impression.
+Chances are, you’re failing to make a great first impression for investors and customers.

 We’ve all heard the old adage to never to judge a book by its cover.
 But let’s be honest—we all do.Think of your last job interview.
 Did you show up rocking bedhead, torn jeans, and a stained shirt?
 If you did, chances are you didn’t land that job.
 There’s a reason we dress to impress when an important deal is on the line.
 We’re aware that, although we may be the perfect candidate with a stellar resume, none of that will matter if we make a bad first impression.
 Like it or not, people make snap judgements based on outward visual appearances.
 Studies have shown that it takes only one-tenth of a second to make a judgement about a person, and those initial impressions can be hard to shake.